Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 ## Chapter 1: The Meaning Crisis

-- On the Meaning of Life by Durant
 - Wealthier nations had significantly higher suicide rates than poorer countries.
+Why?
 - Happiness and unhappiness didn't predict suicide.
-- So what?
-Why?
 - With meaning no longer imposed on us from an outside source, we have the freedom to create it for ourselves.
 - When we devote ourselves to difficult but worthwhile tasks, our lives feel more significant.
-- There are four pillars to meaning: belonging, purpose, storytelling, and transcendence.
+- There are four pillars to meaning
+    - Belonging
+    - Purpose
+    - Storytelling
+    - Transcendence

 ## Chapter 2: Belonging

-- People feel like they belong when two conditions are satisfied.
+- People feel like they belong when two conditions are satisfied
-- First, they're in relationships with others based on mutual care.
+    - They're in relationships with others based on mutual care.
-- Second, they have frequent pleasant interactions with other people.
+    - They have frequent pleasant interactions with other people.
 - People naturally grow to like others whom they see regularly.
 - Our culture makes it easy to dismiss potential friends or partners based on a single interaction.
 - People are more likely to befriend those with whom they share common experiences and values.
-- Many of us are so caught up in our own lives that we acknowledge the people we are interacting with only instrumentally, as a means to an end.
+- Many of us are so caught up in our own lives that we acknowledge the people we are interacting with only instrumentally; as a means to an end.
-- I didn't accept his kindness.He wanted to do something meaningful but I treated it as a transaction.
+- E.g. I didn't accept his kindness.
+He wanted to do something meaningful but I treated it as a transaction.
 - Social rejection can make both the rejected and the rejector feel alienated and insignificant.
 - The most common way the cleaners felt devalued was by being ignored.
-- High quality connection
 - Close relationships and high quality connections have an important feature I common: both require us to focus on others.
 - Compassion and empathy lie at the center of the pillar of belonging.
 - If we want to find meaning in our own lives, we have to begin by reaching out.